omtp-games/Arthian-Map/README.md

 There are three metropli other than the capitol in the empire, **Kargonia** in the northeast frontier, (a yet to be named and located city), and the **Nyissan** port of **Ischia** to the west across **the Bore**.
 There is a large frontier city, though not quite a metropolis, named **Manteflaro** located on the southeastern shore at the mouth of the river **Nespo**.

 ##### The Tsardom of Mevozy
 Another kingdom of note with it's own ongoing Campaign is the **Tsardom of Mevozy**.
-It is predominately good-aligned and of Slavic origins.
-(I'll let the GMs of that campaign add comments here once they notice this addition)
+It is predominately lawful-aligned and of Slavic origins, and is [detailed in its own repository](https://github.com/temujin9/mezovy) (players: here be spoilers, beware).

 ###### TODO
 TODO: Add a blurb for each kingdom (with anchor links in the list at the top of the document) on this world to this document so it isn't Arthia-centric.